-6.2.2 Plan Monitoring and Updates
+10.4 Plan Monitoring and Updates

-Scheduling regular monitoring and updates helps ensure the plan does more than "sit on a shelf."
+Schedule regular monitoring and updates to ensure the plan does more than "sit on a shelf."
 Communities should set a schedule that ideally includes a minimum annual review of the CWRP action plan and a five-year comprehensive review of the entire plan.
 During the annual review, consider whether any significant changes have occurred, such as the adoption of a new plan that could affect CWRP implementation.
 The five-year comprehensive review should review the entire plan and consider how risk has changed based on any recent wildfires, vegetation management works completed, significant changes to the built environment due to growth and development, economic changes, or other factors that would influence the overall success of the plan.
+This needs to include a detailed analysis of all previously completed fuel management treatments within the planning area with an updated status and/or a maintenance plan.